24ep/mdm/docs/SRS.md

 ### 2.1 Product Perspective
 The Customer Data Management System is a standalone web application that integrates with external services including:
+- PostgreSQL for database
+- PostgREST for API access
-- Supabase for database and storage
+- MinIO for file storage
 - Azure Active Directory for SSO
-- File storage for document management

 ### 2.2 Product Functions
 The system provides the following major functions: